neuroailab/mtl_perception/README.md

 - `summary/`: reporting statistical effects, generating figures, and final manuscript

-To generate our main findings and figures, install conda (v4.8.5, tested on an osx-64 platform) and import our python environment with
+To generate our main findings and figures, install conda (v4.8.5, tested on an osx-64 platform), import our python environment with

 ```
 $ conda env create -f conda_environment.yml